andylockran/heatmiserV3/README.md

 # Requirements

-Python needs to be version 3.
+Python needs to be version 3.10.

+# Package Management

+I recently switched from poetry to uv.

 # Packaging and publishing